How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 And there you have it!
 Your DIY smoker now stands tall, lifted off the ground by those sturdy legs.

-If you feel like jazzing up the outside, spray the entire smoker inside and out, including the legs with food-safe paint.
+If you feel like jazzing up the outside, spray the entire smoker inside and out, including the legs, with food-safe paint.
 Remember, I mentioned it in Step 8 of the previous process for the barrel drum smoker.
+Make sure it’s high-heat paint.

 That’s how to build an offset drum smoker if you’re a starter.
 But if you need a guide to visualize the process, check out the YouTube video in Step 1.